-- Slide the lower baffle plate forward so that it can be lowered at the back. - 2) Lowering the rear of the baffle will allow the front to slide past the front support pins. - 3) Once the baffle has cleared the front support pins, it can be removed from the firebox. - 4) Remove the upper baffle plate in the same way. - 5) Slide the front baffle with hooks towards the rear past the supports. - 6) Repeat steps 1) to 4) in reverse to fit the new baffle plates (see image below for correct baffle placement).
+- 1) Slide the lower baffle plate forward so that it can be lowered at the back. - 2) Lowering the rear of the baffle will allow the front to slide past the front support pins. - 3) Once the baffle has cleared the front support pins, it can be removed from the firebox. - 4) Remove the upper baffle plate in the same way. - 5) Repeat steps 1) to 4) in reverse to fit the new baffle plate (see image below for correct baffle placement).